 There are a set of requirements for a Cuban visa for US citizens that you need to be aware of.
-These are the current Cuban travel rules for passports, visa, and currency for US citizens visiting Cuba in 2022.
+These are the current Cuban travel rules for passports, visas, and currency for US citizens visiting Cuba.

 - The passport must have six months of validity at the time of entry.

-- Two pages are required empty for entry/exit stamps.
+- Two pages are required to be empty for entry/exit stamps.

 - Currency restrictions for entry